 The check used to determine whether or not you can take a Paragon/Renegade option in a conversation is not the Paragon/Renegade gauge in your menu.
 There's another, hidden meter than keeps track of the total number of P/R points available versus how many you've obtained.
 The total includes available missions that you haven't done yet.
-This makes some of the checks (particularly the Jack/Miranda and Tali/Legion confrontations, where you need to pass a reputation check to keep both parties' loyaltynote if you fail the check, it's still possible to regain their loyalty if you side with the right party member and then choose a specific dialogue option when talking to the other person later, but that is a Guide Dang It within itself) almost impossible unless you've hewed 100% Paragon or 100% Renegade from the beginning of the game.
+This makes some of the checks (particularly the Jack/Miranda and Tali/Legion confrontations, where you need to pass a reputation check to keep both parties' loyaltynote if you fail the check, it's still possible to regain their loyalty if you side with the right party member and then choose a specific dialogue option when talking to the other person later, but that is a Guide Dang It within itself - and very ill-advised for the Tali/Legion conflict) almost impossible unless you've hewed 100% Paragon or 100% Renegade from the beginning of the game.
 Best of all, in a New Game+, the requirements to pass reputation checks are increased, but not the amount of Paragon/Renegade points in the game.
 Consequence: several reputation checks become literally impossible to pass without save hacking.
 Combined with the other "benefits" of the New Game+ compared with the Old Save Bonus, there's a reason most players recommend just starting a new file if you want to play your character again.

 After you finish a certain mission a hidden countdown begins, and after you complete one more mission your entire crew gets abducted.
 This in itself is not so bad and certainly has a punch story-wise, however after that a second hidden countdown begins, and unless you sally forth upon the final mission almost immediately (and if Legion's loyalty quest wasn't the mission you completed to begin the countdown, you still have it to do), your kidnapped crew will start to die, including various characters who will otherwise reappear in the third game.
 What makes this particularly annoying and counter-intuitive is that at no point in the series before this was the issue of how much time the player spent between missions ever made important- indeed both games were quite fond of punishing you for charging into a story mission before you were properly prepared for it.

-Unlike the prior game, side quests do not update in your log after you get them.
+Unlike the prior games, side quests do not update in your log after you get them.
 If you miss or misunderstand what you were told to do next (like not hearing the directions properly in a noisy area), the only way to continue (assuming you don't accidentally stumble across it) is to look up the quest online.

-If you don't import a saved game into the third installment, you automatically lose the potential peace between the Geth and Quarians due to Tali and Legion both dying by default, which can screw new players out of the best result without even knowing it.
+If you don't import a saved game into the third installment, you automatically lose the potential peace between the geth and quarians due to Tali and Legion both dying by default, which can screw new players out of the best result without even knowing it.

-In order for Kelly Chambers to appear, you not only have to make sure she survived the events of the suicide mission (which meant that you immediately had to jump into the relay to save her), but you also had to have romanced her to the point that you invited her up for dinner (and her promise that she would feed your fish, one of which you had to buy on Ilium).
+In order for Kelly Chambers to appear, you not only have to make sure she survived the events of the suicide mission (which meant that you immediately had to jump into the relay to save her), but you also had to have befriended her to the point that you invited her up for dinner (and her promise that she would feed your fish, one of which you had to buy on Ilium).
 Failure to do so means no Kelly appearance and no bonus intel from the Prejak Paddlefish (for a 10% weapon or power damage bonus).
 Then in order to keep her alive for the entire game, you would have to spot her in the beginning of the game, tell her to change her appearance and name and then visit her again afterwards.
 Not doing that means she will die during a Cerberus attack that you couldn't possibly have known about without a guide or a previous playthrough.

 If you're playing as Male Shepard, you can't successfully romance Kaidan unless you buy a bottle of whiskey before checking up on him in hospital for the first time.
 It's very easy to miss, especially as the whiskey disappears if you don't buy it straight away.

-The only way to keep Kelly from getting killed by Cerberus is to take the dialogue option to convince her to change her name.
 The only way to save Miranda from getting killed by Kai Leng is to read an email on him before messaging her, otherwise Shepard won't know to warn her.

 A number of side quests will disappear without warning once you get past certain arbitrary moments in the game, particularly most Citadel fetch quests after the Cerberus take-over, replaced by a whole bunch of new ones.
 The easy way to avoid this to not do any "Priority" missions until dead last.